 We have developed and delivered eBusiness integration solutions for more than 380 Global 2000 and midsize companies to date.
-In the nine months ended September 30, 2004, we provided services to approximately 160 customers.
-The following is a list of our top 10 customers by revenue, for the nine months ended September 30, 2004:
+In the year ended December 31, 2004, we provided services to approximately 180 customers, excluding customers acquired as a result of the acquisition of ZettaWorks.
+The following is a list of our top 10 customers by revenue, for the year ended December 31, 2004:

+- Anheuser-Busch, Inc.;

 - Assurant/ Fortis, Inc.;

 - IBM Corporation;

 - KV Pharmaceutical Company;

-- Nash Finch Company;

 - Paragon Life Insurance Company, a MetLife Company;

 - Penguin Group;

 - ShopNBC;

 - Union Bank of California;

-- · Wachovia Corporation; and
+- Wachovia Corporation; and

 - Zions Bancorporation.